dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Think in the morning.
-Act in the noon.
-Eat in the evening.
-Sleep in the night.
+  I never attempt to make money on the stock market.
+I buy on the assumption that they could close the market the next day and not reopen it for five years.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1221 days)